SunnyTseng/rock_climbing_survey/R/rock_climbing_data_clean.md

 done before intervention, after intervention, and 1-year after intervention (only for cohort 1).
 This research is aim to understand how the intervention would influence the behaviour of the participants.
-Cohort 1 includes 12 people, cohort 2 include

-And there were 20 questions asked, with 4 different levels: Strongly Agree, Agree, Disagree, Strongly Disagree.
-The goal of the analysi is to test whether there are differences between those levels before and after the intervention.
+There were 20 questions asked, with 4 different levels: Strongly Agree, Agree, Disagree, Strongly Disagree.
+The goal of the analysis is to test whether there are significant differences between those levels before and after the intervention.

 ### R packages & other functions